 I was frustrated because I knew that the perfect answer to their question was right there in our help documentation; very often I’d written it myself!
 But an answer merely existing in a knowledge base isn’t the same as that answer being findable, scannable, and understandable.

 This month on HelpU, we’re focusing on the design of knowledge bases.
 Creating and maintaining a knowledge base is a lot of work, but that effort is wasted if the knowledge isn’t easily accessible to the people who need it.
 We’re kicking off the month with a guide to redesigning your existing knowledge base to help your team and your customers get the most out of it.

 Why redesign your knowledge base?

 Why would you want to spend your time redesigning your knowledge base?
 It’s not like you don’t have plenty of work to do already!
-Of course, the whole benefit of a knowledge base is to let your customers find answers for themselves and not have to ask for help and wait for you to reply.
+Of course, the whole benefit of knowledge base software is that it allows your customers to find answers for themselves and not have to ask for help and wait for you to reply.

 Investing time and energy into redesigning your existing knowledge base is worthwhile when the benefits you expect to earn outweigh the upfront effort required.

 Here are a few common reasons to consider a knowledge base redesign:

 Customers are frequently asking questions that your knowledge base already answers.
 Some customers will always default to contacting support, but others would much prefer to find the answer themselves.
 If your knowledge base has the answers they need but they’re still asking you, that suggests a problem finding or reading the content.